RnkSngh/Halite-Kaggle-Competition/README.md

 ## Saving Neural Net Parameters
 Once trained, PyTorch agents are saved in the ```Halite_SDK_Interface.py``` file using the ```torch.save``` method.
 The saved files can be loaded using the ```torch.load``` method.

+# Acknowledgements
+This project was started during my Summer 1 '20 batch at the [Recurse Center](This project was started during my Summer 1 '20 batch at the Recurse Center.
+Thank you to everyone in the community for providing a supportive and encouraging space for such a diverse collection of programmers.).
+Thank you to everyone in the community for providing a supportive and encouraging space for such a diverse collection of programmers.